molssi-seamm/molssi-seamm.github.io/docs/index.rst

 Do you need a data management plan?
    Most granting agencies now require a data management plan and require you to publish your data.
-SEAMM has that covered!
-You can use the dashboard to publish the computational campaign for a project or paper.
+SEAMM will shortly have that covered!
+You will be able to use the dashboard to publish the computational campaign for a project or paper.
 And we are working on bundling up all the files and publishing to Zenodo and getting a DOI, just as we already do for flowcharts.
 Of course, you don't have to publish your results.
 But even if you are doing proprietary work it is still a good idea to use these tools to make a local copy just in case.

 Citations and references
-   Speaking of writing up you results, SEAMM helps you gether the right citations for the codes and parameter sets you used in your computational campaign.
+   Speaking of writing up you results, SEAMM helps you gather the right citations for the codes and parameter sets you used in your computational campaign.
 Each job creates a list of the appropriate citations for what you just did, and saves it in a small database.
 And we are working on tools to merge the citations for a campaign.